simongoricar/lastfm-extended-scrobbles/README.md

 ## 3. Extended Data
-This tool outputs the original data from the scrobble and extends it with the track length and genre.
+This tool outputs the original data from the scrobble, attempts to improve columns like artist names and track titles.
+It extends the data with the track length and genre as well via Last.fm tags.

 **All columns:**
 - Track source `local music library / MusicBrainz / YouTube`
 - Scrobble time `unix epoch`
-- Artist name and MusicBrainz ID
+- Artist name and MusicBrainz ID `uses scrobbled info unless there's a local library match`
-- Album title and MusicBrainz ID
+- Album title and MusicBrainz ID `^`
-- Track title and MusicBrainz ID
+- Track title and MusicBrainz ID `^`
-- Track length `in seconds, with one decimal place for local data`
+- Track length `in seconds, with one decimal place for local library files`
 - Track love `based on loved tracks from Last.fm`
 - Genre `merged track/album/artist genres, sorted by weight`